 Changes keep coming.
 Transition seems to be the endless stage of my life.
 In my heart are the beautiful rolling hills of the Palouse.
 I've been all over the West.
 I tried out Scottsdale, then Bend, Oregon, then back to the desert of Arizona and now I'm exploring the Southern farms of Idaho.
 Within these states I've moved too many times to keep track of.
 I've slept in queen beds, twin beds, on couches and floors.
 I've had legal residence in a handful of places and been a temporary house guest more times that I would have liked.
 I've ran away.
 I've been kicked out.

 I've been invited in.
 I've traveled on foot, I've bummed a ride, I've driven away.
 I've traveled alone and I've had companions.
 Money has been earned and money has been spent.
 Few things have made it through the journey.
 It's funny how a new place makes you feel like a kid...wandering in a field or forest searching for something exciting and new.
 Although, even as a child you long for security.
 You long for a place to belong.
 A place to call home.
 I fear my own child is lacking this sense of home.
 I fear she won't possess the adaptability that I've acquired.
 I fear that her happiness will require her to obtain that quality.
+The reality of it all though is that I am an adult.
+With the adventure comes the trials and the weakness to deal with all the changes.
+With the pressure of finding a job, starting school, finding a house, and all the other daily responsibilities I have found myself falling pray to compulsive behaviors that soothe my fears.

 Yes, that's an Oreo covered donut with Oreo filling from Krispy Kreme.
 Any ounce of will power I may have had before this last week is now completely gone.
 I have been devouring everything in sight.
 I have eaten every bit of stress, pain, discomfort, anxiety, sadness, anger and disappointment that arises.
 And let me tell you...it tasted phenomenal.
 Not that I'm proud of myself.
 I haven't been able to let go.
 I've fought to hang on to my problems.
 Trying to control the world around me.
 I am obviously completely unable to overcome my compulsions.
 I don't want them.
 I am trying desperately to figure out how to give my weakness to God.
 He is the only one.
 Not that I am giving up responsibility.
 I am still required to humble myself.
 Without this humility...there is no hope.